 Verify your registration - if you’re still using the deprecated Metadata Manager

 The Metadata Manager tool is in beta and contains many bugs.
-It’s being deprecated at the end of 2021.
-We recommend using the web deposit tool as an alternative, or the OJS plugin if your content is hosted on the OJS platform from PKP.
+It has been deprecated since 2021 and will be sunset at the end of 2025.
+We recommend using an alternative such as the record registration form, the web deposit form, or the OJS plugin if your content is hosted on the OJS platform from PKP.

 If you’re still using Metadata Manager, here’s how to verify your registration.